For additional information, read the Nomination Form PDF

 NRHP Reference Number 66000911

-Additional documentation was drafted in 2004 to update the details in earlier nominations on the Capitol of Virginia building.
-This included information on changes to the building since the earlier nominations were written in late 1960s and early 1970s.
+Additional documentation was drafted in 2004 to update the details in the original nomination of the Capitol of Virginia building.
+This included information on changes to the building since the earlier nomination was written in the late 1960s.

 [VLR Accepted: 6/16/2004; NRHP/NHL Accepted: 6/17/2005]